-AZD5904 was subject to five Phase I clinical studies, with a total of 1181 subjects being exposed to AZD5904.
-Single doses of up to 1200 mg and multiple doses of up to 325 mg for up to three times per day for 21 days have been administered as an oral solution in the completed clinical studies.
-In addition, single doses of up to 1400 mg and multiple doses of up to 600 mg for 10 days have been administered as an "extended release" formulation.
+AZD5904 was subject to five Phase I clinical studies, with a total of 1,181 subjects being exposed to AZD5904.
+Single doses of up to 1,200 mg and multiple doses of up to 325 mg for up to three times per day for 21 days have been administered as an oral solution in the completed clinical studies.
+In addition, single doses of up to 1,400 mg and multiple doses of up to 600 mg for 10 days have been administered as an "extended release" formulation.
 The data from these studies did not identify any expected adverse drug reactions for AZD5904 and no adverse effects were reported as related to AZD5904.
 In addition, the data revealed no clinically significant changes in blood pressure or pulse rate related to AZD5904 and electrocardiogram data was within the physiological range for the population studied.
 The effect of AZD5904 on human myeloperoxidase, which we refer to as MPO, activity was evaluated by determination in an ex vivo assay of MPO activity in plasma.
-The correlation between MPO activity and plasma concentrations of AZD5904 and MPO activity was demonstrated, which indicates that AZD5904 may be an effective inhibitor of MPO activity in humans.
+The correlation between MPO activity and plasma concentrations was assessed for single and multiple doses of AZD5904.
+A relationship between plasma concentrations of AZD5904 and MPO activity was demonstrated, which indicates that AZD5904 may be an effective inhibitor of MPO activity in humans.
 However, Phase I trials do not assess statistical significance so additional Phase II trials are necessary to determine if the inhibition of MPO activity as a result of AZD5904 is statistically significant.

-AZ1656 in Autoimmune Diseases
+AZ1656 in Autoimmune Disorders

-Autoimmune diseases refers to a broad group of diseases and conditions that arise from an abnormal immune response to a functioning body part.
-For example, autoimmune diseases may arise from an abnormal immune response of major organs (i.e., the heart, kidneys, bladder, liver, lungs, and skin), glands (i.e., the adrenal gland, pancreas, thyroid, or reproductive organs), digestive system, and tissue (i.e., blood, connective tissue, muscle, eyes, ears, or vascular system).
-Management believes that there are over 80 types of autoimmune diseases that have been identified, including lupus, celiac disease, multiple sclerosis, rheumatoid arthritis, psoriasis, and inflammatory bowel disease.
-Autoimmune diseases are often difficult to diagnose and often the cause of the disease is not known.
+Autoimmune disorders refers to a broad group of disorders and conditions that arise from an abnormal immune response to a functioning body part.
+For example, autoimmune disorders may arise from an abnormal immune response of major organs (i.e., the heart, kidneys, bladder, liver, lungs, and skin), glands (i.e., the adrenal gland, pancreas, thyroid, or reproductive organs), digestive system, and tissue (i.e., blood, connective tissue, muscle, eyes, ears, or vascular system).
+Management believes that there are over 80 types of autoimmune disorders that have been identified, including lupus, celiac disease, multiple sclerosis, rheumatoid arthritis, psoriasis, and inflammatory bowel disease.
+Autoimmune disorders are often difficult to diagnose and often the cause of the disorders is not known.

 It is estimated by the American Autoimmune Related Diseases Association ("AARDA") that as many as 50 million Americans are living with an autoimmune disease - at a cost of \$86 billion a year and there is presently no totally effective treatment known to management.
-The currently available treatments for autoimmune diseases include non-steroidal anti-inflammatory drugs ("NSAIDS") or immune suppressants.
+The currently available treatments for autoimmune disorders include non-steroidal anti-inflammatory drugs ("NSAIDS") or immune suppressants.
 These treatments often improve the symptoms but ultimately do not cure the disease and often involve side effects.

 AZD1656 is a highly specific glucokinase activator; originally developed by AstraZeneca for use in diabetes mellitus.
 It has now been tested in over 1,000 patients with both type I and II diabetes and no significant safety concerns have been raised.
 It was most recently tested in the ARCADIA Phase II trial in diabetic patients hospitalized with Covid-19 on the basis of new research into immunometabolic modulation.
 We believe that AZD1656 may be used to activate a patient's own immune system in order to limit harmful inflation.
-We have identified several autoimmune diseases, which reflects good market potential, with a high level of need that may be treatable using AZD1656.
-We believe that our clinical assets have the potential to treat numerous autoimmune diseases.
+We have identified several autoimmune disorders, which reflects good market potential, with a high level of need that may be treatable using AZD1656.
+We believe that our clinical assets have the potential to treat numerous autoimmune disorders.
 We intend to initially focus on the indications below in order to maximize the commercial potential of our clinical assets.